Manage changes with GitHub branches

 In the Edit Steps Locally section, we walked through

-the process of creating and adding your changes to the main
+the process of creating and adding your changes to the main branch of a

 project.